Uncategorized

 4. Whale Watch

-Whale watching is seasonal, but it’s s a must-do if you’re in Lahaina during the winter months.
-February is the high season, but whales are often spotted as early as November when whales start moving to warmer waters to birth their calves.
+Whale watching is seasonal but absolutely essential if you’re in Lahaina during the winter months.
+February is peak season, but whales are often spotted as early as November as they migrate to warmer waters to birth their calves.

 The Hawaiian word for whale is Kohola.